-In the past, the reported asset quality metrics for both segments have been range bound with overall GNPA between 1.0%-1.2% during March 31, 2014 to December 31, 2018.
-Since fiscal 2019, due to slippage of some corporate accounts the gross NPA has increased steadily and was 2.93% on proforma basis as on December 31, 2020 (reported NPA was 1.74% as on December 31, 2020).
-CRISIL Ratings analysis of the top exposures comprising around 70% of the loan book indicate that the GNPA levels may marginally go up as result of Covid-19 impact.
+In the past, the reported asset quality metrics for both corporate and retail segments have been range bound with overall GNPA between 1.0%-1.2% during March 31, 2014 to December 31, 2018.
+Since fiscal 2019, due to slippage of some corporate accounts and with COVID 19 related stress in the past fiscal, the gross NPA has increased steadily and was 2.9% as on June 30, 2021., CRISIL Ratings analysis of the top exposures comprising around 65% of the Ioan book indicate that the GNPA levels may marginally go up as result of Covid-19 impact.
 In the corporate segment, the Bank has exposure to Real Estate developers, Hospitality sector and Gems & Jewellery segments, which are inherently vulnerable to an economic downturn and Covid-19 linked challenges.
-However, the Bank has reported insignificant proforma NPAs in these sectors so far.
+However, the Bank has reported lower NPAs in these sectors so far.
 Additionally, vulnerability of the microfinance (MFI) and vehicle finance book due to Covid-19 and associated weaker economic activity remains a key monitorable.
-However, CRISIL Ratings understands that the collection levels in MFI portfolio disbursed post September (CRISIL Ratings estimate of ~85% of the overall MFI loans by March 31, 2021) has been above 99%.
-In vehicle finance too, monthly collections have been over 97% till December 2020 and is expected to be sustained.